Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome

 We introduce ITCA, an information-theoretic criterion for combining ambiguous outcome labels in classification tasks; typical examples are in medical and social sciences where class labels are often defined subjectively.
-ITCA automatically balances the trade-off between the increase in classification accuracy and the loss of class resolution, providing a data-driven criterion to guide class combination.
+ITCA automatically balances the trade-off between the increase in classification accuracy and the loss of classification resolution, providing a data-driven criterion to guide class combination.
 The simulation studies validate the effectiveness of ITCA and the proposed search strategies.
-The four real-world applications demonstrate the wide application potential.
-The theoretical analysis in Appendix~\ref{sec:remarks}--\ref{sec:pruning} characterizes several properties of ITCA and introduces a way to enhance the LDA algorithm for class combination.
+The four real-world applications demonstrate the wide application potential of ITCA.
+The theoretical analysis in Appendices~\ref{sec:remarks}--\ref{sec:pruning} characterizes several properties of ITCA and the search strategies, and it introduces a way to enhance the LDA algorithm for class combination.

 One merit of ITCA is its universality: it can be applied with any classification algorithm without modification.
-While ITCA has an implicit trade-off between classification accuracy and class resolution, it is worth extending ITCA to incorporate user-specified weights for classification accuracy and class resolution.
+While ITCA has an implicit trade-off between classification accuracy and classification resolution, it is worth extending ITCA to incorporate user-specified weights for classification accuracy and classification resolution.
 Another open question is how to incorporate users' predefined classes' importance to the ITCA definition; that is, users may prefer some important classes to stay as uncombined.